YuzuInori/CrisisDesk/README.md

 ![Alibaba Cloud ECS Workbench](frontend/alibaba-cloud-screenshot.png)

-*(Take a screenshot of your ECS instance in the Alibaba Cloud console — Workbench or the ECS instance list — showing it in the "Running" state with its public IP visible.
-Save it as `docs/alibaba-cloud-screenshot.png` in this repo and it will render right here.)*

 **3. Live deployment:** the backend runs on an Alibaba Cloud ECS instance — see [Deployment](#3-deploy-to-alibaba-cloud-ecs) below for the exact setup.